PRAISE-group/Chiron-Framework/pull_request_template.md

 ![CFG Output for testcase6](https://raw.githubusercontent.com/SamyakSinghania/Ball-Larus-PathProfiling/master/ChironCore/path_profiling_op_tests/cfg6.png)

 **`Explanation:`** The values of x,y,z,p were randomly generated based on which a specific path will be taken in the double diamond CFG.
+These inputs are present in the file `./BallLarus/inputs.txt`.
 Based on the path profile and execution of branch instructions of the training inputs, a static branch predictor was learned which gives the predictions for the branch instructions of the test inputs.
+The accuracy of the predictor is also shown in the file **`predictor_accuracy.txt`**.
+The accuracy is calculated based on the number of correct predictions made by the predictor.

 On running: